Today, I will review my best third-party E-mount lenses for APS-C or crop sensor cameras.

 Sporting a lightweight design and sturdy aluminum alloy build, this affordable lens will surely not disappoint!

 Optical Image Stabilization (OIS) is incorporated to minimize blur from camera shake or low-light photography.

 The Samyang 12mm f2 has fast aperture benefits that can take care of any scene without having you struggle with noise.

 It focuses on 7.9 in and is for APSC-format Sony E-mount cameras.

-This lens is a great choice for photographers who shoot on Sony E-mount APS-C cameras and want to save some money.
+This lens is an excellent choice for photographers who shoot on Sony E-mount APS-C cameras and want to save some money.

-As one of the best third-party lenses we have ever seen, it has most of the same features as an expensive, brand-name counterpart and offers numerous benefits such as a low price point.
+As one of the best third-party lenses we have ever seen, it has the same features as an expensive, brand-name counterpart and offers numerous benefits, such as a low price point.